Perceptron Theory Can Predict the Accuracy of Neural Networks: Introduction

-In addition to the original formulation in~\cite{Frady17}, we present formulae for two different levels of approximation for the accuracy prediction.
-In general terms, the perceptron theory leverages the first two moments of the statistics of the postsynaptic sums at the output neurons.
-By this means, one formula uses a coarser approximation of the distribution with a diagonal covariance matrix, which is easier to calculate numerically.
-However, this approximation introduces a bias to the predictions, which can be removed empirically.
-The second formula is more accurate, but much harder to evaluate numerically.
+The perceptron theory presented here includes formulae for three different levels of prediction accuracy.
+Building on the original formulation~\cite{Frady17}, we propose two novel formulae that under certain conditions yield predictions with higher accuracy than the original theory.
+All formulae leverage the first two moments of the statistics of the postsynaptic sums at the output neurons, but differ in how coarsely the multivariate distribution is approximated.
+The new formula with the highest prediction accuracy captures correlations among dendritic sums of neurons, which makes it hard to evaluate numerically.
+The formulae for lower prediction accuracy neglect such correlations, and can be easily evaluated numerically.
+The neglecting of correlations introduces a bias to the predictions, which, however, can be removed empirically.

-To assess the quality of the predicted accuracies and to demonstrate their effectiveness in interpreting ANNs, the theory was applied in three experimental settings.
+To assess the quality of the predicted accuracies and to demonstrate their effectiveness in interpreting ANNs, we applied the theory was in three experimental settings.
 First, in Section~\ref{sect:esns} we applied it to a type of ESN that was not described by the earlier theory \cite{Frady17}.
 Second, in Section~\ref{sect:details:UCI} we used a collection of classification datasets with shallow randomly connected ANNs exploring two strategies of training the perceptron.
 Third, in Section~\ref{sect:imagenet} we evaluated the accuracies of $15$ deep convolutional ANNs (CNNs) trained on the ImageNet dataset.
 The results show high correlation between the actual accuracies and the predictions.
 Thus, the proposed theory identifies critical features for predicting and comparing performances of networks with different architectures.
 This not only helps to gain a deeper understanding of the principles at work, but also has practical implications.
 For example, for a particular task, the theory can be used to select the best suited network from a set of pretrained networks.